Counting single transferable votes: Secondary preferences for prior winners

 Suppose a ballot is to be transferred and its next preference is for a winner in a prior round.
 Hare and Gregory ignore such preferences and transfer the ballot to the next usable marked preference if any.

 In other systems, the vote could be transferred to that winner and the process continued.
 For example, a prior winner X could receive 20 transfers from second round winner Y. Then select 20 at random from the 220 for transfer from X. However, some of these 20 ballots may then transfer back from X to Y, creating recursion.
 In the case of the Senatorial rules, since all votes are transferred at all stages, the recursion is infinite, with ever-decreasing fractions.
-Applying a party-list allocation method solves this infinite recursion, as the proportions are always applied as whole numbers on a positive integer surplus.

 Meek

-In 1969, B. L. Meek devised a vote counting algorithm based on Senatorial (Gregory) vote counting rules.
+In 1969, B. L. Meek devised a vote counting algorithm based on the Senatorial (Gregory) vote counting rules.
 The Meek algorithm uses an iterative approximation to short-circuit the infinite recursion that results when there are secondary preferences for prior winners.
-This system is currently used for some local elections in New Zealand, and for elections of moderators on some internet websites, e.g. Stack Exchange Network portals.
+This system is currently used for some local elections in New Zealand, and for elections of moderators on some internet websites, e.g. Stack Exchange portals.